gamertense/flutter-chat-app/README.md

 - Some code refactoring
 - Use `dart:developer log()` function instead of `print()` function because it is the recommended way for application logging on Flutter document.
 - Only tested notifications on Android emulator.
+- Define typedef for the callback function in `lib/widgets/auth/auth_form.dart`